Posted on Friday 03 December 2021

 The WES consists of three parts: the Women Entrepreneurship Loan Fund, the WES Ecosystem Fund, and the Women Entrepreneurship Knowledge Hub.
 The first initiative was launched in July 2021, and the Women Entrepreneurship Loan Fund allocated $55 million in microloans across the country.

 The WES Ecosystem Fund set aside $15 million in funding for women entrepreneurs and has approved over 50 applications.
-Finally, the Women Entrepreneurship Knowledge Hub (WEKH), which contains resources, research, and best practices from more than 300 partners across Canada.
+Finally, the Women Entrepreneurship Knowledge Hub (WEKH) contains resources, research, and best practices from more than 300 partners across Canada.

 Although women face unique barriers to owning and running their own business, the rise of female entrepreneurs in Canada throughout the last few decades is proof that it is possible.
 Female entrepreneurs have recently been getting a ton of buzz in Toronto, a city that hosts a wide range of cultures, economic backgrounds, and businesses.

 A recent article highlighted the backgrounds and success stories of five Toronto entrepreneurs, and each gave their own piece of advice for other women who want to become entrepreneurs.
-If you’re thinking about branching out on your own, moving to another place, or starting your own business, here are some tips and tricks from women who have done it!
+If you’re thinking about branching out on your own, moving to another place, starting your own business, or getting a loan from a direct lender, here are some tips and tricks from women who have done it!

 “Don’t ever give up.
 There was a lot I didn’t know in the beginning.
 I was fortunate to have a great team that kept pushing through...no matter if investors said no to us or we couldn’t afford equipment.”